projectara/greybus-spec/source/special/bootrom.rst

 Greybus Bootrom Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Table :num:`table-bootrom-operation-type` describes the Greybus Bootrom operation types and their values.
-A message type consists of an operation type combined with a flag (0x80) indicating whether the operation is a request or a response.
+Table :num:`table-bootrom-operation-type` describes the Greybus Bootrom Operation Types and their values.
+A Message Type consists of an Operation Type combined with a flag (0x80) indicating whether the Operation is a Request or a Response.

 .. figtable::
     :nofig: